EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Security Common Context: the OSCORE Security Common Context associated to the joined multicast group (see {{sec-context}}).

-* Endpoint ID: the OSCORE Endpoint ID associated to the joining node.
+* Endpoint ID: the Endpoint ID associated to the joining node.
 This information is not included in case "Role" in the join request is equal to "pure listener".

-* Management keying material: the set of administrative keying material used to participate in the group rekeying process run by the Group Key Manager (see {{sec-group-key-management}}).
+* Management keying material: the set of administrative keying material used to participate in the group rekeying process run by the Group Manager (see {{sec-group-key-management}}).
 The specific elements of this management keying material depend on the group rekeying protocol used in the group.
-For instance, this can simply consist in a group key encryption key and a pairwise symmetric key shared between the joining node and the Group Key Manager, in case GKMP {{RFC2093}}{{RFC2094}} is used.
+For instance, this can simply consist in a group key encryption key and a pairwise symmetric key shared between the joining node and the Group Manager, in case GKMP {{RFC2093}}{{RFC2094}} is used.
 Instead, if key-tree based rekeying protocols like LKH {{RFC2627}} are used, it can consist in the set of symmetric keys associated to the key-tree leaf representing the group member up to the key-tree root representing the group key encryption key.
-Unless the Group Manager is entrusted to directly perform the group rekeying process as Group Key Manager, it is its responsibility to ensure that the management keying material provided to the joining endpoint is correct and updated, possibly in concertation with the entity responsible for the rekeying process.

 * Member public keys: the public keys of the endpoints currently present in the multicast group.
-This information is omitted in case the Group Manager is not configured to store the public keys of group members or if the retrieval flag was set to false in the join request. {{ssec-provisioning-of-public-keys}} discusses additional details on retrieving public keys of group members.
+This includes: the public keys of the non-pure listeners currently in the group, if the joining endpoint is configured (also) as multicaster; and the public keys of the multicasters currently in the group, if the joining endpoint is configured (also) as listener or pure listener.
+This information is omitted in case the Group Manager is not configured to store the public keys of group members or if the "Retrieval flag" was set to false in the join request. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning public keys upon joining the group and on retrieving public keys of group members.

-## Provisioning of Public Keys ## {#ssec-provisioning-of-public-keys}
+## Provisioning and Retrieval of Public Keys ## {#ssec-provisioning-of-public-keys}

 As mentioned in {{sec-context}}, it is RECOMMENDED that the Group Manager acts as trusted key repository, stores public keys of group members and provide them to other members of the same group upon request.
 In such a case, a joining endpoint provides its own public key to the Group Manager, as "Identity credentials" of the join request, when joining the multicast group (see {{join-process}}).